piszczekkonrad/explore_app/README.md

 This app is made as a recruitment assessment only.

-Unfortunately converting SVG files into .ttf failed, so png icons used.
+Converting SVG files into .ttf failed, so flutter_svg library used for icons.